Six Types of Investment Accounts Every Trader Should Know About

 Once you open an account, you can begin buying and selling securities.
 When buying securities, you’ll need to place an order with the broker.
 The broker will then execute the trade on your behalf.
 Similarly, when you want to sell a security, you need to place an order with the broker.
 The broker will then find a buyer for the security and execute the sale.

-When it comes to different types of brokerage accounts, there are a few options to choose from.
+There are a few options to choose from here.
 You can go with a cash account or a margin account.
 If you decide to open a cash account, you are expected to pay the full amount for securities you wish to purchase.

 On the other hand, with a margin account, your brokerage firm can help you pay for securities by lending you money.
 So in the case of margin trading, securities in your portfolio will serve as collateral for the loan.